A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 Numerous other experiments with a wide range of experimental methods share sensitivity to these models with a fixed-target missing momentum based search.
-Amongst these are beam dump-experiments using proton beams~\cite{NA62:2019meo,NA62:2023qyn, NA64DarkMatter, NA64:2019auh, NA64:2023wbi, MiniBooNEDM:2018cxm,NA482:2015wmo}, also including future options like SHiP~\cite{SHiP:2020vbd}, and phenomenological derivations of limits on dark sector models from these experiments~\cite{Gninenko:2012eq,Blumlein:2013cua,Andreas:2012mt}.
+Amongst these are beam dump-experiments using proton beams and derived beams like the NA62 and the NA64 experiments~\cite{NA62:2019meo,NA62:2023qyn, NA64DarkMatter, NA64:2019auh, NA64:2023wbi, Mongillo_2023,MiniBooNEDM:2018cxm,NA482:2015wmo}, also including future options like SHiP~\cite{SHiP:2020vbd}, and phenomenological derivations of limits on dark sector models from these experiments~\cite{Gninenko:2012eq,Blumlein:2013cua,Andreas:2012mt}.
 Also at electron beams, beam dump experiments are performed~\cite{HPS:2018xkw,APEX:2011dww,Merkel:2014avp}.